 The Court utilizes the direct write-off method for recording uncollectible accounts receivable.
 The use of this method produces results that are not materially different from utilization of the allowance method of recording bad debts.

 4. ACCOUNTS PAYABLE

-Accounts payable of \$71,037, as reported in the Statement of Net position at April 30, 2014, was comprised of operating trade payables and settlement of litigation as discussed in Note 10.
+Accounts payable of \$29,753, as reported in the Statement of Net position at April 30, 2016, was comprised of operating trade payables.

 5. DUE FROM/TO OTHER FUNDS